A Great SEO Tool: The PPC Campaign

 Ways to Improve your Conversion Rate

-- Ads & Landing Page – You want your ad to complement your landing page.
+- Ads & Landing Page – You want your PPC ad to complement your landing page.
 Customers expect the landing page to be a larger version of the ad, otherwise, you will confuse them.
 On top of that, you’ve now lost a sale.
+The placement of an ad can be managed (you choose the website, video or app) or automatic (automatically placed based on keywords).
+A great ad can achieve a high quality score.
+Landing pages are a great place for link building, which creates organic clicks and increases the credibility of a company.

 - Different Devices – By now, you would think that marketers have picked up on the fact that people use each of their devices differently.
 They haven’t.
 For example, you don’t use your laptop the same way you use your smartphone.
 You must optimize your devices.
 Google understood this and created device-level bidding in AdWords.
 This gives marketers greater control over their ads.

 - Increase the Clicks – You can increase the number of clicks for your ad by focusing on the audience and the right ad placement.
+For example, you would not place an ad for a heating and air condition company on website that sells beauty products.
 Again, testing is a must!

 - Remarketing – This means increasing the frequency and the number of places where your ad appears.
 The goal is to lure those who visited your site and then left back to your site again.
 You want to convert them from visitors to customers.
 You should repeatedly show your ad on any website that accepts the Google Display Network.
 Remarketing reminds people to purchase your product or service while increasing your brand awareness.